Artifactory Linux Package Installation

 Note

-For High Availability installations, it is crucial to ensure the first Artifactory node is fully up and running, and its generated masterKey is copied and its generated masterKey is copied to all other nodes before starting any subsequent Artifactory services.
+For High Availability installations, the first Artifactory node must be fully up and running, and its generated masterKey must be copied to all other nodes before starting any subsequent Artifactory services.
 Failure to do so will prevent the cluster from forming correctly and lead to startup failures.

 You have two main options for starting Artifactory: